 How Do I Get Started?

 If you are interested in the Sacramental Prep program of for First Reconciliation and First Holy Communion contact Kim Ward, Pastoral Associate for Faith Formation to learn more.
 Additionally, you will need the following:

 - $40 materials fee.
-Fees can be payed online or by check made payable to Saint Patrick Catholic Church.
+Fees can be paid online or by check made payable to Saint Patrick Catholic Church.
 If the fee presents a hardship, email Kim Ward, Pastoral Associate for Faith Formation or call 253-383-2783 ext.
 4108.

 What Happens Next?